What is JMeter? Introduction & Uses

 JMeter simulates a group of users sending requests to a target server, and return statistics information of target server through graphical diagrams

-The completed workflow of JMeter as show in figure below
+The completed workflow of JMeter as shown in the figure below